 Beyond her private sector experience, public service and helping others has always been central to Suzan’s story.
 It is a key reason she decided to seek public office.
 She was an adviser to Global Partnerships, a microfinance non-profit focused on providing much-needed loans to help create economic opportunities for people living in poverty.
 She has also worked as a volunteer with the YWCA to build programs that provide transitional housing and job training to women and families struggling to get back on their feet.

 In 2010, Suzan was appointed by Governor Christine Gregoire to be the Director of the Washington State Department of Revenue.
-During one of the most difficult budget challenges in state history, Suzan worked to streamline government and save money without cutting vital funding to programs that help low-income and middle-class families.
+During one of the most difficult budget challenges in state history, Suzan worked to streamline government, make the department more efficient, and save money without cutting vital funding to programs that help low-income and middle-class families.
 She also traveled the state working with small businesses to develop solutions to simplify the tax code and reduce administrative burdens on taxpayers.

 With a lifetime of business experience and community service, Suzan brings a depth and history of achieving results that are essential in today’s divisive political environment.

 Suzan and her husband Kurt have two children and a dog named Reily, and are proud to call the First District home.